Bolton Abbey: Bolton Abbey in culture

-The remains of the priory can still be seen, and the setting is immortalised in both art and poetry.
+The views and setting of the priory's remains have been immortalised in painting and poetry.

-These include a painting by Edwin Landseer and watercolours by J. M. W. Turner one of which, Bolton Abbey, Yorkshire (1809), is held at the British Museum.
+Most notably a painting by Edwin Landseer and several watercolours by J. M. W. Turner one of which, Bolton Abbey, Yorkshire (1809), is held at the British Museum.

 The young Brontë sisters are believed to have visited the estate while Landseer was in residence.

 (Researching for his painting Bolton Abbey in Olden Times, the young authors were escorted on an exclusive guided tour by an unnamed 'E'.)
 The following year Charlotte Brontë exhibited a drawing 'Bolton Abbey' alongside stars of the day at the Royal Northern Festival of Arts, Leeds.
 When first discovered by Jane Sellars and Christine Alexander in 1994, it was thought based on Turner's view of 1809, but further research, and detail of a drifting heron relates the drawing more closely to Landseer's oil-sketch of the same scene, which shows a heron drifting toward Charlotte's reciprocal bird, as if to embrace.
 Landseer's sketch was never exhibited or reproduced, it reiterates therefore that the Brontës met the influential artist in 1833.
 William Wordsworth's poem The White Doe of Rylstone was inspired by a visit to Bolton Abbey in 1807.